 Forensic Data Collections for Civil and Criminal Procedures

 Forensic data collections are expansive.
 They can be anything from a single email account to all of the computers of upper management in a large corporation or a single cell phone.
 Regardless, they all need to be collected in a safe forensic manner.
 You might ask, “why does it matter how it is collected, if the document, email, database or folder is able to be read, then what is the worry?
 The worry you should have is admissibility in court.
 When a document, let’s say a word document needs to be used in court, the way that it was collected must be defensible.
 Meaning that opposing counsel must be convinced that nothing has been deleted or altered.
 This is done by looking at the metadata.
 When data is not collected in a forensically sound manner, you inherently change the metadata, whether you mean to or not.
-Once opposing counsel objects because of spoiled metadata, it is out and sanctions and or summary judgement on your case can be right around the corner.
+Once opposing counsel objects because of spoiled metadata, it is out and sanctions and or summary judgment on your case can be right around the corner.

-Two problems exist in forensic data collections.
+Three problems exist in forensic data collections.

 Targeted Collections are just that, a collection of data performed either on-site or remotely for a specific set of data.
 This can be done by collecting a set of data by a certain time period, or folder for example.
-If you know exactly what it is that you need collected, then we can collect it for you.
+If you know exactly what it is that you need to be collected, then we can collect it for you.

 Cloud Collections are forensic data collections that require harvesting data from cloud storage areas.
-This would include Gmail, Yahoo, Hotmail, Dropbox, Google Drive etc. If it is cloud based, we have a way of forensically extracting the data for use in court.
+This would include Gmail, Yahoo, Hotmail, Dropbox, Google Drive etc. If it is cloud-based, we have a way of forensically extracting the data for use in court.
 Read more…

 Social Media forensic data collections have become more and more relevant in both civil and criminal cases.
 We can forensically collect from Facebook, Twitter, Instagram, Youtube, to name a few.
 Please see our social media collection service page.